iiy2/memories/README.md

 # Memory AI - Life Events Tracker

-A Vue.js application for storing and tracking important events from your life.
+A Progressive Web App (PWA) for storing and tracking important events from your life.
 Built with Vue 3, TypeScript, and Vuetify (Material UI).

 ## Features